When Can We Travel To Mexico In 2021?

 Disclaimer: This information is collated from official sources but general in nature.
 Entry requirements are subject to change at any time.
 Keep checking for the latest advice from your local government, embassy, or consulate to confirm any visa or entry requirements before travel.

 Things around the world are gradually returning to normal as the global vaccine rollout gains momentum.
-While there is no exact date for the resumption of international travel just yet, we at INTRO are monitoring the situation closely.
+We are monitoring the situation closely and will keep this article updated with any new info.
 So, can we travel to Mexico in 2021?
 Read on for the latest updates.

 AM I ALLOWED TO TRAVEL TO MEXICO?